<< Click to Display Table of Contents >>

 In the latest stages of the project, the equivalent wiring resistance should normally be calculated according to the real lengths and sections of the installed wires.

-The program offers a optimise the wire diameters at each stage of the array.intended to
+The program offers a special tool intended to optimise the wire diameters at each stage of the array.

 Combining Strings to a junction box